How to Clear the DNS Resolver Cache in Chrome, Edge, Firefox, and Opera Print

 Clearing the resolver cache in web browsers can help resolve DNS-related issues and refresh DNS records.
-Here's a brief guide on how to clear the resolver cache in Chrome, Edge, Firefox, and Opera:
+Here's a brief guide on how to clear the resolver cache in Chrome, Edge, Firefox, Opera, and Windows 10:

 Google Chrome: